Chuning99/Resume-Matcher/README.md

       url: qdrant_cluster_url
     ```
 8. Please replace your values without any quotes.

+9. For the Vertex API, please floow the instuction on the official website.
+[Vertex API](https://cloud.google.com/vertex-ai/docs/predictions/custom-container-automl-models)
+10. For the Chatgpt part, please go to openAI website to get the api key.
+[OpenAI](https://beta.openai.com/)

 *Note: Please make sure that Qdrant_client's version is higher than v1.1*